Highfivery/wordpress-shareasale/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-WordPress AffiliAsale integrates with the **ShareASale Affiliate** Program to generate detailed reports for your account that you can view and download from your WordPress site.
+Quit wasting time logging into ShareASale, get reports & advanced integration with AffiliASale.

 == Description ==

+**Do you hate wasting time logging into your ShareASale affiliate account?
+Let <a href="http://www.benmarshall.me/wordpress-shareasale">WordPress AffiliASale</a> save you time by accessing your account data from your WordPress site.**

+WordPress AffiliAsale integrates with the <a href="http://www.benmarshall.me/shareasale-redirect" target="_blank">ShareASale Affiliate Program</a> to generate detailed reports for your account that you can view and download from your WordPress site.

 Major features in WordPress AffiliASale include: